What reached Stoke-on-Trent from Paris? Coloured glazes.

-A money-making idea!
-Could a Frenchman’s success with coloured glazes majolica be repeated in England?
+Could a Frenchman’s success with coloured glazes be repeated in England as majolica?
 Herbert Minton thought so.
-Leon Arnoux is appointed Art Director in 1848 at just the right time to make it all happen.
+Leon Arnoux is appointed Art Director in 1848 with the right know-how and at just the right time to make it happen.

-Yes, Bernard Palissy developed our vibrant, exciting majolica in France.
-The Minton factory in Stoke-on-Trent, England, subsequently developed it to perfection.
+Yes, Bernard Palissy in France developed the technique of thick-painting coloured lead glazes onto a ‘biscuit’ body.
+The Minton factory in Stoke-on-Trent, England, subsequently developed the art to perfection with majolica.
 The narrative about majolica reaching Stoke via Spain, Majorca and Italy, is about tin-glaze maiolica, a different product altogether.

 Adding colour to glaze

 Everyone loves colour.
 So what is a cheap but dramatic way of brightening colourless lead-glazed earthenware?